Grandma Sarah sent a tin of soft, chewy molasses cookies to my husband every Christmas when he was young.

 Molasses Cookies with White Chocolate Icing Step by Step

-- Use full-flavored molasses.
+- Use full-flavored, unsulfured molasses.

 - Mix dough, adding enough flour to make a stiff dough.